They say…

 Where are they now?

 Following the closures, some of the brewery buildings continued in use as the corporate headquarters until 2005.
 But by then Whitbread was no longer a brewer.
 Having diversified into broader hotel and catering interests, it found this side of its business more profitable.
 It had a longstanding trading relationship with Stella brewer Interbrew of Leuven, Belgium, created in 1987 through the merger of two major Belgian brewing group, Artois and Piedbœuf.
-So in 2000, Whitbread sold its brewing interests, including its breweries and brands, to Interbrew, which also acquired Bass the same year (see Charrington).
+So in 2000, Whitbread sold its brewing interests, including its and brands, to Interbrew, which also acquired Bass the same year (see Charrington).

 Interbrew merged in 2004 with Brazilian brewing giant AmBev to create InBev, the biggest brewing company in the world.
 In 2008, InBev bought major US brewer Anheuser-Busch of St Louis, Missouri, to become Anheuser-Busch InBev (AB InBev).
 Anheuser-Busch was already active in London, having leased the Stag brewery in Mortlake from Courage to produce a regional version of its flagship Budweiser brand.
 This was later fully acquired by AB InBev and closed in 2015.
 AB InBev continues to operate the Salmesbury and Magor sites.